 Chuck has been in the securities business since 1968 and continues to be the primary person responsible for ACM’s investment advisory services & investment selection.
 He previously held positions as shareholder, Director, CEO of Asset Management Division and Director of Research at Johnston, Lemon & Co (a NYSE member firm).
 Chuck established Akre Capital Management in 1989 and for a time operated it as part of Friedman, Billings, Ramsey & Co., ending in 1999.
 In 2000, ACM again became independent and established its current location in 2002.
 Chuck holds a BA in English Literature from American University.

 Mr. Bowen joined Bowen, Hanes & Company, Inc. in 1986.
-As the firms Chief Investment Officer and economic strategist, he is responsible for the formulation and implementation of the company's economic and investment strategies.
+As the firm's Chief Investment Officer and economic strategist, he is responsible for the formulation and implementation of the company's economic and investment strategies.
 The firm has received national acclaim for its 43 year tenure as the sole manager of the City of Tampa Firefighters' and Police Officers' Pension Fund.
 Subsequent to his association with the company, he attended graduate school at The London School of Economics, London, England, where he completed his thesis on the international economy in 1989.
-He concluded an economic and investment research project in 1990 on monetary, trade and tax policy at the Cato Institute, one of the nation's leading public policy foundations in Washington, D.C.
+He concluded an economic and investment research project in 1990 on monetary, trade, and tax policy at the Cato Institute, one of the nation's leading public policy foundations in Washington, D.C.
 Mr. Bowen is a member of The National Economists Club and the National Association for Business Economics and is a Trustee for the Foundation for Economic Education (FEE).
 He has provided commentary on economic and financial issues for CNBC, the Fox News Network, the Fox Business Network, and the Financial Times.
-He and Bowen, Hanes have been profiled in The Wall Street Journal, Fortune, Barron's and The New York Times.
-Mr. Bowen holds a B.A. degree in English from the University of North Caroline at Chapel Hill, which he received in 1984.
+He and Bowen, Hanes have been profiled in The Wall Street Journal, Fortune, Barron's, Bloomberg, and The New York Times.
+Mr. Bowen holds a B.A. degree in English from the University of North Carolina at Chapel Hill, which he received in 1984.